 Rüdiger Wenk aka Phonoschrank has been involved in interdisciplinary creation in art for 20 years.
 Both as a video and noise artist he:she was able to gain rich experience in the international interdisciplinary environment.

-To consolidate his:her self-image as an artist, Rüdiger Wenk began to conduct scientific and artistic research.
-At the Humboldt University in Berlin, he:she studied social philosophy with Prof. Rahel Jaeggi, Schizophonic with Dr. Florian Schreiner, and cybernetics with Prof. Horst Völz.
+To consolidate his self-image as an artist, Rüdiger Wenk began to conduct scientific and artistic research.
+At the Humboldt University in Berlin, he studied social philosophy with Prof. Rahel Jaeggi, Schizophonic with Dr. Florian Schreiner, and cybernetics with Prof. Horst Völz.

 The relationship of sound to other art forms in artistic practice was the main question that emerged from his studies.
 In other words: „Sound as a component of performative and visual art“.